treeman/jonashietala/posts/2023-11-17-lets_build_a_voron_software.markdown

 After a long time of fiddling, and considering if I should just disassemble it all, I somehow got it to work.

 I think it was a combination of the extruder direction being inverted and some filament getting stuck, but I just don't know.
-I'll just file it under user error and forget about it.
+I'll file it under user error and forget about it.

 ```
 [extruder]